brorb/710-wiki/Content/Characters/INDI.md

 ## Personality
 INDI always types in [upper case letters](Livestreams/Transcripts).
 They seem kind-hearted and willing to help.
 INDI has, through [livestream chats](/Livestream/Transcripts) on the [7/10 Tone channel](YouTube Channel), been one of the main sources of lore insight, often quickly followed by a reprimand by [[Kepler]].
 Their relationship with Kepler seems to be that of an employee to a supervisor.

-On several occasions, INDI has stated that they are “not in control here” and that they are just a cog in the grand machine.

 [^1]: At first, the channel was though to be run by a human, but [[710 NPP]] confirmed otherwise in a livestream chat